Course Catalog

 5 units

 Focuses on particular issues of theoretical importance in developmental psychology.
 Topics vary from year to year.
 Particular issues in language, culture, cognitive, social, and personality development may be covered.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 15.
 May be repeated for credit.

 PSYC 248